guyhoffman/podpuller/README.md

 ### A simple python app to sync your podcasts with RSS feeds and transfer to an external MP3 player

 ## Quick Start
+1. `pip install podpuller`
 1. Copy `feeds.example.conf` to `~/.config/podpuller/feeds.conf`
-2. Put in URLs of RSS feeds of podcasts you want.
-Use a unique section name for each feed.
-No need to put in a title.
+1. Put in URLs of RSS feeds, using a unique section name for each feed.
+No need to put in title.
-3. In the repo directory: `pip install .`
-4. You can now use the command `podpuller`
+1. You can now use the command `podpuller`

 <img src="screenshot.png">